 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

-What We Listen For on The Wild, the Innocent & the E Street Shuffle
+What We’re Listening For On The Wild, the Innocent and the E Street Shuffle

 - Energy for starters.
 What could be more important than the life of the music?